Hockey Canada

 New information will be updated as it becomes available

-The accumulation of professional development points is a requirement for certification renewal.
+As per Coaching Association of Canada Policies 4 and 5, the accumulation of professional development points is a requirement for certification renewal.
 Every five years, BC Hockey coaches certified at the Development 1 level are required to collect 20 PD points, while coaches certified at the High Performance 1 level need 30.
 These points can be earned through additional clinics, online modules, conferences, and other activities that coaches may already participate in.
 These options include, but are not limited to:

 Administration of the Certification Maintenance Program will be led by the Coaching Association of Canada and coaches can track their status by visiting their LOCKER PROFILE.